bellytoater/anarchic/README.md

 **You will be assigned a player that is a member of the Town :house:.
 Your goal is to get them lynched, not kill them.**

 - If your target is killed at night, you will become a **Jester** :clown_face:

+# FAQ
+Q: Are there questions here?

+A: No.

+# Building
+To build the bot and use it for yourself, you need to have the dependencies from `requirements.txt` installed.
+If you're too lazy to go look for it, here's the list of libraries:

+- aiofiles
+- aiohttp
+- asyncio
+- disnake
+- humanize

+Install libraries using `python -m pip install [module name]`.

+Insert your bot's token and you're good to go!

+❗ **NOTE: Even though this project is open-source, you are not allowed to go around and claim it is yours.**